Shriram0463/Token-Streaming-using-SSE/SSE_Integration-2/Readme.md

 **FastAPI**: API service to send messages to the Spring Boot application.

 **React**: Frontend application to display the streamed messages.

+## Usage

+To send messages to the backend (Spring Boot) via FastAPI, use the following curl command in a seperate terminal after running Fastapi and Springboot:

+     curl -X POST http://localhost:8000/send-messages  -H "Content-Type: application/json"  -d "{\"messages\": [\"Message 1\", \"Message 2\", \"Message 3\"]}"

+Replace "Message 1", "Message 2", "Message 3" with your desired messages.
+This command sends a POST request to the FastAPI endpoint at http://localhost:8000/send-messages with a JSON payload containing the messages array.

+After sending this, run react app to start the application.

 ## Prerequisites